By Sydney Levine | Sydneys Buzz January 8, 2015 at 11:45AM

 Pawel immediately responded, I THINK he said, “I am not a professional filmmaker, and I do not make a ‘certain type of film’.
 I make films depending on where I am in life.
 A film about exile, a film about first love.
 Films mark where I am in my life.

-In the 60s, when I was a kid and first saw the world…seeing the world for the first time…life is a journey and filmmaking marks where you (the audience) are in life and it marks where I am in life.
+In the '60s, when I was a kid and first saw the world this was how I depicted it in this film…seeing the world for the first time…life is a journey and filmmaking marks where you (the audience) are in life and it marks where I am in life.
 Each film is different as a result.

 Ida takes place 17 years after the war and shortly after after Stalin’s crimes were being made public by Krushchev.
 The Totalitarian State of Poland bent a bit; censorship was lifted a bit and a new culture was developing.
 Music was jazz and rock and roll.
 Poland was very alive then: the spirit of going your own way, not caring what anyone thinks, creating a style in cinema, in art, music...